rodenkoslava/Campers-for-rent/README.md

 ## **Starting the Application**

-4.Once the dependencies are installed, start the application using: npm start
+4. Once the dependencies are installed, start the application using: npm start

 ```
 npm run dev
 ```

-5.The application will start running locally, and you can access it via your web browser at http://localhost:3000.
+5. The application will start running locally, and you can access it via your web browser at http://localhost:3000.